iBridges-for-iRODS/iBridges/docs/source/quickstart.rst

 that are completely unfamiliar with Python and have never installed it, we recommend the installing `Anaconda <https://www.anaconda.com/download/success>`__.

 .. note::
     Beware of the difference between the command line prompt and the python console.
-The commandline prompt, which might also be called terminal, console, console or powershell, is the place where you can install iBridges and use the command line interface (:doc:`CLI <cli>`).
+The command line prompt, which might also be called terminal, console, console or powershell, is the place where you can install iBridges and use the command line interface (:doc:`CLI <cli>`).
 The Python console can be used to interactively execute python code and can be started from the command line prompt by typing `python` and hitting enter.